DealsBeam/lofiplayer/README.md

 - **Add Your Own Stations and Streams**: Customize your Lofi Radio experience by adding your preferred stations and streams.
 - **Support for YouTube Streams**: Enjoy Lofi from YouTube streams for a wider selection of music.
 - **Support for Spotify Playlists**: Explore Lofi through curated Spotify playlists for an even broader music library.
-- **Self-Hosted Instances**: Host your own instances of the Lofi Radio web app for full control and privacy.
+- **Self-Hosted Instances**: Host your own instances of the Lofi Radio web app on your NAS or home-server for full control and privacy.
 - **Local File Support**: Play your own local audio files on self-hosted NAS versions to add a personal touch to your Lofi experience.

 In addition to these features, we are actively considering the following enhancements for the future: